latticetower/storybear/README.md

 - [x] Remove columns with "_id", "Id" and "identifier" from the consideration
 - [ ] add default text gen (both with and without LLMs, no data)
 - [x] remove very similar plots based on their descriptions
-- [ ] don't save plots which were filtered by description
+- [x] don't save plots which were filtered by description
-- [ ] don't build plots for the highly correlated columns
+- [x] don't build plots for the highly correlated columns
 - [x] For string columns: draw length distributions
 - [x] Proteins: compute embeddings with esm2 8m + draw scatterplots
 - [x] Proteins: add color
 - [x] SMILES: chemberta
-- [ ] SMILES: mol descriptors
 - [ ] add some sort of log to be able to understand why some of the columns were not processed
 - [ ] add example with smiles and/or RNA/DNA
-- [x] use pypalettes for consistent coloring
 - [x] add new types of columns
-- [ ] add Modal code to main repo
+- [x] add Modal code to main repo
-- [ ] make everything work with ZeroGPU
 - [ ] Add custom flowerplot, heatmap, and something fun.